HOMEBLOGINQUIRYSEARCH

 RNA vs DNA

-RNA and DNA are both important molecules that play a role in the genetic information process.
-They are made up of different building blocks, called nucleotides.
-RNA has four different types of nucleotides: adenine, cytosine, guanine, and uracil.
-DNA has five different types of nucleotides: adenine, cytosine, guanine, thymine, and uracil.
+RNA and DNA are both essential molecules that play a role in the genetic information process.
+They are composed of different building blocks called nucleotides.
+RNA has four nucleotides: adenine, cytosine, guanine, and uracil.
+DNA has five nucleotides: adenine, cytosine, guanine, thymine, and uracil.

-RNA is responsible for translating the genetic information in DNA into proteins.
-It also helps to regulate gene expression.
+RNA is responsible for translating the genetic information in DNA into proteins and helping to regulate gene expression.
 DNA is responsible for carrying the genetic information in chromosomes.

 Approved RNA Drugs

-There are currently three RNA drugs that have been approved by the FDA:
+There are currently three RNA drugs that the FDA has approved:

 1. Alnylam's Onpattro (patisiran) is a drug for the treatment of hereditary transthyretin-mediated amyloidosis, a rare genetic disorder.